influxdata/docs-v2/content/influxdb/v2.1/install.md

 (Find more about configuring InfluxDB [here](https://docs.influxdata.com/influxdb/v2.1/reference/config-options/).)

-## Console into the InfluxDB container
+## Open a shell in the InfluxDB container

-To use the `influx` command line interface, console into the `influxdb` Docker container:
+To use the `influx` command line interface, open a shell in the `influxdb` Docker container:

 ```sh
 docker exec -it influxdb /bin/bash